Studies and Coordination Office of the Secretary of State for Security (Ministry of Home Affairs)

 Her areas of research are Criminal Theory, Disqualification penalties, Criminal Policy, Media & Criminal Law, Juvenil Delinquency, Sentencing, recidivism and concurrence of offences.

-She coursed Bachelor Degree in Political Science and Administration with a specialization in International Relations (Complutense University of Madrid).
-Among the courses held: the Course of Higher Studies of National Defense (XXXVII promotion) held at CESEDEN; Course of Conflict Prevention; Diploma of Security and Cooperation in the Mediterranean Space, both carried out at the Complutense University of Madrid; Jean Monet Permanent Course on the European Community System, also carried out at the Complutense University of Madrid.
+Graduated in Political Science and Administration with a specialty in International Relations from the Complutense University of Madrid, among the courses taken are: the Advanced Studies Course in National Defense (XXXVII promotion) CESEDEN; Conflict Prevention Diploma; Diploma on Security and Cooperation in the Mediterranean, both from the Complutense University of Madrid; Permanent Jean Monet Course on the European Community System, also held at the Complutense University of Madrid.

 Currently, she is full professor of International Relations and Security at the European University of Madrid, coordinating this Bachelor Degree.
 She has also held teaching duties at the Staffordshire University Program, at ESERP Business and Social Sciences School; in the Marine Infantry School “General Albacete y Fuster”, collaborating with the Spanish Institute of Strategic Studies and the Center for Higher Studies for National Defense.
 Likewise, she was a professor in the Master of Strategic Intelligence and Prospective of the Colombian College of Intelligence and Counterintelligence “BG.
 Ricardo Charry Solano” in 2009 and 2010, realizing, in later years, training tasks for the Colombian Army in Analysis and Methodology of Intelligence.